corda/corda-docs-portal/content/en/platform/corda/4.13/community/loadtesting.md

 The load-testing framework is incomplete and is not part of CI currently, but the basic pieces are there.

-## Configuration of the load testing cluster
+## Configuring the load testing cluster

 The load-testing framework currently assumes the following about the node cluster:

-* The nodes are managed as a systemd service
+* The nodes are managed as a systemd service.
-* The node directories are the same across the cluster
+* The node directories are the same across the cluster.
-* The messaging ports are the same across the cluster
+* The messaging ports are the same across the cluster.
-* The executing identity of the load-test has SSH access to all machines
+* The executing identity of the load-test has SSH access to all machines.
-* There is a single network map service node
+* There is a single network map service node.
-* There is a single notary node
+* There is a single notary node.
-* Some disruptions also assume other tools (like openssl) to be present
+* Some disruptions also assume other tools (like openssl) to be present.

 Note that these points could and should be relaxed as needed.